AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

  in the respective `EventProcessingConfiguration` or `SagaConfiguration` that defines that processor.
 Where possible, it is recommended to use a token store that stores tokens in the same database as where the event handlers update the view models.
-This way, changes to the view model can be stored atomically with the changed tokens, guaranteeing exactly once processing semantics.
+This way, changes to the view model can be stored atomically with the changed tokens.
+This guarantees exactly once processing semantics.

 ## Splitting and Merging Tracking Tokens

-It is possible to tune the performance of Tracking Processors by increasing the number of threads processing events on high load by splitting segments and reducing the number of threads when load reduces by merging segments.
+It is possible to tune the performance of Tracking Event Processors by increasing the number of threads processing events on high load by splitting segments and reducing the number of threads when load reduces by merging segments.
-Splitting and merging are allowed at runtime allowing you to dynamically control the number of segments.
+Splitting and merging is allowed at runtime which allows you to dynamically control the number of segments.
 This can be done through the Axon Server API or through Axon Framework using the methods `splitSegment(int segmentId)` and `mergeSegment(int segmentId)` from `TrackingEventProcessor` by providing the segmentId of the segment you want to split or merge.